Introduction to Connectivity Technologies and Sensor Networks

 CertificationView course modules

-The course then explains the features of Bluetooth technology as a tool used for building the Internet of Things connectivity.
+This Wireless Sensor Network and programming course then explains the features of Bluetooth technology as a tool used for building the Internet of Things connectivity.
 You will be introduced to connection establishment, service discovery protocol and piconets.
-You will learn about the basic concepts in sensor networks and Wireless Sensor Networks (WSN) as well as object detection, sensor web and the different challenges in implementing sensor networks.
+You will learning about the fundamentals in sensor networks and Wireless Sensor Networks (WSN) as well as object detection, sensor web and the different challenges in implementing sensor networks.

 Connectivity Technologies - Learning Outcomes